The world just does not fit conveniently into the format of a 35mm camera.

 – W. Eugene Smith

 The idea for HESO Magazine began as a passionate (& drunken) conversation in a bar in Matsumoto, Japan in the winter of 2001: how to best provide a forum for the community of talented outsider photographers worldwide looking to exhibit their work?
+It wasn’t until the winter of 2004 that we did anything about it, and expanded it to include all artists, working in any medium.
+And this time in Fukuoka, Japan.

 A Handful of Global Contributors